wizaj/covid19-ussd/README.md

 - Install node.js version > 5.x.x
 - Install mysql, create user for database covid19ussd, give all permissions
+- Deploy to a server of your choice, and configure [your_ip]/ussd route to Africa's Talking USSD Callback URL

 ### Create a .env file at the root of the project folder with the following config